Kurt Freund: Penile plethysmography

-Around 1953, Freund began to develop a device for penile plethysmography to measure blood flow to the penis, building off of earlier attempts to create such a device.
+Around 1953, Freund began to develop a device for penile plethysmography to measure blood flow to the penis, building on earlier attempts to create such a device.
 He was initially commissioned to detect recruits attempting to evade military service by falsely claiming to be homosexual.
 Over his career, he refined the penile plethysmograph as part of a broad program of research on male sexual interest.
 Sex offenders could sometimes suppress arousal through concentration or surreptitiously causing themselves pain, similar to methods for producing false results on a polygraph (lie detector).
 During one experiment, he found that 17% of heterosexuals or homosexuals were able to pretend to be the other sexual orientation during the test.
 Although he recognized its limitations, Freund continued to advocate for the use of the device to measure male sexual arousal, not only sexual orientation but also pedophilia.
 During the 1960s, he published several papers informing other researchers to recreate and use the device.

 There was controversy regarding potential abuses of devices to measure sexual interests, following fears that it might lead to discrimination against gay men.
 Phallometric testing has been shown, however, to be one of the most accurate, if not the single most accurate, methods of identifying the sexual offenders that are most likely to commit new sexual offenses against children.
 On the other hand, another study concluded that "although the validity of the technique for research and clinical assessment is now established, justification for the routine use of the technique must await a proper standardization of the technique and the publication of reliable norms."